Navigation

 Effective representation of clients to the government requires three specific traits: legal research and writing skills, negotiation and public speaking skills, and reputation.
 So when choosing a lawyer, you might wish to verify their experience in each of these areas.

-We suggest you consider that Stephen J. Fogarty, who founded the Fogarty Law Firm, has many years experience as a professional advocate and has all three such traits.
+We suggest you consider Stephen J. Fogarty, who founded the Fogarty Law Firm, has many years experience as a professional advocate and has all three such traits.
+He is authorized to represent you for any matter to Canadian and Quebec government offices and courts.
 Our team at Fogarty Law Firm can provide the assistance necessary for your case.